The secret to retirement progress is out

 However, some new survey results being published by the Empower Institute* are showing there may in fact be a simple principle to help get American workers closer to the retirement success they need.

 The findings, published this week, are available in a new white paper titled “Scoring the Progress of Retirement Savers.”
-The paper includes survey results from 4,000 American workers ages 18 to 64 who are saving for retirement in a workplace plan.
+The paper includes survey results from 4,000 American workers ages 18 to 64.
 The results are encapsulated in Empower’s Retirement Progress Score (RPS), which is a numeric estimation of the percentage of working income American households are on track to replace in retirement.

 An interpretation of the presented data shows employers can heavily influence the retirement prospects of their employees by offering key features in the workplace savings plans they sponsor.
 In turn, employees can help bolster their chances toward a secure retirement by actively pursuing financial advice and education, common features in modern retirement plans.